Bio: Briana Simmons

 BLACK HEALTH & REPRODUCTIVE JUSTICE COORDINATOR

 Briana Simmons, born to Calvin Brian Simmons and the late Kimberly Yvette Simmons, began her life journey in Kansas City, Missouri.
-Through her work as Soul 2 Soul Sisters' Black Women's Health, Healing, & Joy Coordinator, Briana is honored to create loving and intimate spaces for Black Women to heal.
+Through her work as Soul 2 Soul Sisters' Black Health & Reproductive Justice Coordinator, Briana is honored to create loving and intimate spaces for Black folks to heal, re-educate, and build community power.

 Healing & Health